 What good faith factual and legal bases exist for DC BEAs dismissing this report?
 Further information on this question can be found here.

 Can attorneys draft NDAs to conceal their own fraud even where disclosure is needed to prevent, mitigate or rectify substantial harm to others?
-DC’s BEAs have ignored this Q since it was formally posed in 2017; even while knowing that the concealed harm exceeds $150M whose victims are first and foremost a community of color; and even after asked being again in 2020 after Justice Ginsberg had condemned NDAs.
+DC’s BEAs have ignored this Q since it was formally posed in 2017, even while knowing the harm’s extent and victims, and even after being asked being again in 2020 after Justice Ginsberg condemned NDAS used in similar contexts.